vazmer/resume/src/pages/about/about.md

 website: "https://bojan-vazmer.fly.dev/"
 ---

-With over 12 years of experience I have specialised in front-end development, bringing a deep expertise in designing and implementing user-centered, innovative web solutions, with a passion for building exceptional user experiences.
+With over 12 years of experience specialised in front-end development, bringing a deep expertise in designing and implementing user-centered, innovative web solutions, with a passion for building exceptional user experiences.

 In my free time I love walking, listening to podcasts, and skiing during winter when there is enough snow.